Empty Homes

 Additional information for empty property owners

-For further information on national empty homes policy and guidance, visit the The Department for Levelling Up, Housing and Communities website.
+For further information on national empty homes policy and guidance, visit the Ministry of Housing, Communities & Local Government

 For information about tax and VAT in relation to empty homes visit the HM Revenue and Customs website.